frlim/stroke_analysis/preprocessing/README.md

-Scripts here are meant clean/generate hospital performance data to feed into Stroke triage model.
+Scripts to clean/generate hospital performance data to feed into Stroke triage model.

 order of operations: